Cascading Style Sheets is used in this page.

 Please be aware that intermediary charges (such as for correspondent bank services) and account registration fee (for handling by the beneficiary bank) may be deducted from the amount of remittance.
 The amount of account registration fee varies by bank and account type.
 Check with your payee for details, if necessary.

-In most cases, the remittance will be sent to the intermediary bank within 4-7 business days from the date of application.
+In many cases, the remittance will be sent to the intermediary bank within 7 business days from the date of application.

 Remittance from Overseas to JAPAN POST BANK Account